 There are many others factors to consider when buying whiteboards, such as:

-Do your whiteboard homework before you buy so you get the boards that are right for your school’s application.
+Do your whiteboard homework before you buy so you get the the right whiteboard for classroom or other use.

 See more about options for classroom whiteboards.